How to sort a string in Python

 Get started with Replit

-Replit Agent writes the code, tests for errors, and deploys your app.
+Replit Agent handles writing the code, testing for errors, and deploying the app.
 Start building with Replit.